nuejs/nue/packages/www/docs/single-page-apps.md

 </time>
 ```

-**Single responsibility** - The component does one thing well: format dates.

-**Data through attributes** - Pass date values through the `:date` attribute from any parent component.

-**Native APIs** - Uses the browser's `Intl.DateTimeFormat` for locale-aware formatting.
+**Single responsibility** - This component does one thing: format dates.
+It uses the browser's native `Intl.DateTimeFormat` instead of a date library.
+The `:date` attribute passes data cleanly without props drilling or context providers.
+Write small, focused components that solve specific problems using web standards - the UNIX philosophy (do one thing well) applied to UI development.

 ## Development workflow